 |Examples (fake) of a galaxy at lower and lower S/N levels from left to right.|

 But what about a completeness limit ?
 That's harder.
 A S/N of 2 probably wouldn't be detected either, because the noise level does tend to vary a fair bit.
 Neither would 3, 4, 5 or even higher values... depending on the frequency range the galaxy emits at.
 If it's very narrow, then we might need really high values - say 10 or 20 - to stand a good chance of detecting it.
 The reason is that real data sets are often plagued by very narrow spikes in the noise, due to the natural variation in the noise and artificial sources of interference.
 In contrast, if the range was (a little bit) wider, it might be quite easy to detect at lower S/N levels.

 Here's the equation that we need to understand this :

 The numerical constants aren't important.
 What matters is that the S/N level is governed by distance (d), mass (MHI), and velocity (or frequency) width (W).
 The parameter σrms is a measure of how noisy the data is, and not important for us.

-So let's imagine we have a galaxy at a fixed distance and of a fixed mass, but we're magically able to vary its velocity width.
-Real galaxies do have different widths because their rotation speed varies, so this example is very much applicable to real observations.
+So let's imagine we have a galaxy at a fixed distance d and of a fixed mass MHI, but we're magically able to vary its velocity width W. As it happens, real galaxies do in fact have different widths because their rotation speed varies, so this example is very much applicable to real observations.
 This little animation shows what happens as we make the width greater and greater while keeping everything else constant :